Companion To Irish Traditional Music, 3rd edition

 • Organisations, Media & Promotion

-• Irish Music in all Irish Counties, Europe, USA, Australia, Canada & worldwide
+• Irish music in all Irish counties and in Europe, USA, Australia, Canada and worldwide

 The quarter-century since the book’s inception has been a period of great technological and social changes for the music scene, particularly in communications, and the thirteen years since the much-developed second edition have also been marked by transformations, particularly by the on-line teaching-and-learning and, notably, by the challenges that 2020-22 covid crisis created.
 And, not least, the continuing outside-Ireland interest in the music, in both performance and learning, has created a new cultural diaspora which presents fresh challenges.
 The profusion of published local and major studies related to the music, the explosion of web-based information, and the normalisation of Irish-traditional music within popular musics which are consumed world-wide have also created high-profile players: the trail blazed by The Chieftains has been widened, heightened and advanced beyond what could not have been imagined by those whose commitment forged the ‘revival’ and Comhaltas Ceoltóirí Éireann through the 1960s, let alone those who formed the lodestone Cork and Dublin pipers’ clubs 1898 and 1900, or the ground-breaking Seán Ó Riada himself.
 Not least, there have been the deaths of many, many formative stylists whose artistic talent has shaped and energised the music we know and play today.